 Companies that enjoy the greatest gains from social networks are the ones that devise an aligned Sales and Marketing strategy and then carry it out through the deployment of the proper tools and training.

-Join Kurt Shaver October 26 on our Briefinar series as he dives into the advanced LinkedIn prospecting techniques of top sales performers.
+View our previously recorded briefinar with Kurt Shaver on the advanced LinkedIn prospecting techniques of top sales performers.